-Report on the Financial Statements
+Report on the financial statements

-We have audited the accompanying financial statements of Elevation Capital Value Fund ("the Trust") on pages 3 to 16.
-The financial statements comprise the balance sheet as at 31 March 2011, the statements of comprehensive income, changes in net assets attributable to unitholders and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Elevation Capital Value Fund ("the Trust") on pages 3 to 14.
+The financial statements comprise the balance sheet as at 31 March 2014, the statement of comprehensive income, statement of changes in net assets attributable to unitholders and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Manager's Responsibility for the Financial Statements
+Manager's responsibility for the financial statements

-The Manager is responsible for the preparation of financial statements in accordance with generally accepted accounting practice in New Zealand and International Financial Reporting Standards that give a true and fair view of the matters to which they relate, and for such internal control as the Manager determines is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.
+The Manager is responsible for the preparation of financial statements in accordance with generally accepted accounting practice in New Zealand and International Financial Reporting Standards that give a true and fair view of the matters to which they relate, and for such internal control as the Manager determine is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.

-Auditor's Responsibility
+Auditor's responsibility